 CHOCOLATE FLUFF FROSTING

 1 package Marshmallow Fluff

-2 tablespoons chocolate milk, plus more if needed
+2 tbsp. chocolate milk, plus more if needed

-Preheat oven to 350 degrees F and line the cupcake tin with paper liners.
+To make the cake: Preheat oven to 350°F and line the cupcake tin with paper liners.

 Melt 6 tablespoons of butter and allow to cool.

 In a large bowl, whisk eggs until blended.
 Whisk in melted butter until the mixture is slightly thickened.
 Blend in the sour cream until smooth.
 Carefully whisk in half of the dry cake mix, then gently stir in chocolate milk until smooth.
 Stir the rest of the cake mix.
 Divide the batter evenly among the cupcake tin